 1).
 Training advice for Annapurna Base Camp Treks

 This is our training advice for Annapurna base camp treks.
 Do not under estimate any high altitude trek.
 No matter where your training begins.
 There are are some keys processes you need to go through.
+We have our own office in Kathmandu and run quality trips across Nepal.
+Read some REVIEWS.
+Check out our upcoming trips.
 Let’s think about the trek and the different elements involved in making this journey into the Annapurna region of Nepal.

 2) What does the Annapurna trek entail

 The Annapurna Base Camp trek is very different to the Annapurna Circuit trek.
 The Annapurna base camp trek encompasses12+ days of continuous hiking, Carrying a backpack with 5+kg/ 12+lbs for hours up and down hills, Hiking for 5+ hours each day.
 This Annapurna trek Covers over 5,000m/ 18,000 feet of ascent and descent during the journey to Annapurna and back.
 On the way down you will be hiking 15+km/ 9.3 miles per day on uneven terrain up and down hills.
 All of this will be done in at high altitude between 3,000m/ 9,842 feet and 4,200m/ 13,779 feet where there is 30% to 40% less oxygen getting to your muscles to help you move.

 Here is some training advice for our Annapurna base camp treks.
 Get in touch and get our top 10 tips for Annapurna base camp treks.
 I have climbed Everest to the top, Kilimanjaro 20+ times, Island peak 10+ times and lead 20+ treks to Everest base camp.